A Cookham History

 1800s

-In 1839, the Tarrystone, or Cookham Stone as it was then called was moved from its present position by George Venables when Cookham bridge was started and taken to Mill House Gardens.
+In 1839, the Tarrystone, or Cookham Stone as it was then called, was moved from its present position by George Venables when Cookham bridge was started and taken to Mill House Gardens.
 This reputedly brought a curse on the Venables family.
+The Tarrystone is thought to be either a mounting block or possibly a meteorite

 1854 Cookham railway line opens from Maidenhead to Wycombe.

 1840 a wooden road bridge was constructed across the Thames by Freebody.
 This soon rotted and Cookham bridge was built in 1867 to replace it.
 It is constructed of iron to an attractive design.
-It was a toll bridge and the old toll house can still be seen.
+It was a toll bridge which was ceased when the bridge was sold to Berkshire County Council, the old toll house can still be seen.

 Guglielmo Marconi 1874-1937,pioneer in wireless communication, lived at ‘Hillyers’, Cookham Rise, where he is thought to have conducted experimental transmissions in 1897.